In addition to the funeral itselfwhatever form it takesa number of associated

 situation where life can be artificially sustained by machine, the body

 can be used for donation of all major organs.
-This would only be limited
+The only limitations could

-by medical history that indicated problems with any organs.
+be a medical history of problems with any organs.

-Tissues—Donation of tissues, including corneas, bone, bone marrow, skin,
+TissuesTissues, including corneas, bone, bone marrow, skin, and connective

-be donated and can also be done in other circumstances up to 24 hours after
+can be donated and in other circumstances up to 24 hours after the heart

-or after a mutilating accident.
+mutilating accident.
 If death occurs far away from the specified medical

-school, the arrangement might not be possible or the family might
+school, donation might not be possible or the family might have to pay

-Except for possibly having to pay for transportation to a faraway school, families never
+Except possibly to transport a body to a faraway school, families never

 pay for donation procedures nor are they paid for organs or tissues.
 Most

-medical schools will pay to cremate the body.
+medical schools will pay for cremating the body.

 Be wary of other organizations that offer free cremation in exchange for